 Nearly three-quarters of women prefer to test directly in their urine stream.
-Studies have shown midstream tests like Clearblue® are convenient, hygienic and easy to use.5
+Studies have shown midstream tests like Clearblue® are convenient, hygienic and easy to use.4

-Watch our video to see the how to use the test and understand if it is the right one for you.
+Watch our videos to see how to use the tests and understand which is the right one for you.

 Pregnancy tests at the doctor's office

 The urine pregnancy tests your doctor uses contain the same technology as home pregnancy tests.
-Doctor’s pregnancy tests also detect hCG and are over 99% accurate from the day you expect your period.
-Just like some home tests, some doctor’s tests can be used before you miss your period.
+Doctor’s pregnancy tests also detect hCG and are over 99% accurate from the day you expect your period.1 Just like some home tests, some doctors' tests can be used before you miss your period.

 As home pregnancy tests are so reliable, your doctor may not do a second test to confirm a positive test result, though routine practice varies from country to country.
 If they do a second urine test, often you will have the result in a few minutes.
 Alternatively, your doctor may do a blood test, either taking a blood sample (blood draw) from your arm, or just a few drops of blood from a finger prick.
 If a blood sample is taken, it may be sent away to a laboratory, and results will usually take a few days.

 Over 35 years of Clearblue® firsts